mixerapi/exception-render/README.md

     ],
 ```

-If you are loading requests formats other than XML or JSON into the RequestHandler component, such as HAL+JSON or
-JSON-LD in your `AppController->initialize()` method, then the default `App\Controller\ErrorController` will need to be
-modified.

-Remove `$this->loadComponent('RequestHandler');` from your ErrorControllers initialize method and add
-`parent::initialize()` in its place.
-You can also remove your ErrorControllers initialize method entirely if you
-don't need it.
-Otherwise, HAL+JSON and JSON-LD requests will render as HTML instead of JSON.

 ## Usage

 Define your Validations as normal in your Table classes and `MixerApiExceptionRenderer` handles the rest by attaching